An Early Investigation of the HHL Quantum Linear Solver for Scientific Applications: Scientific Applications and Evaluation

-Most of the observations from Fig~\ref{fig:rert-atoms} and~\ref{fig:redetail-atoms} and Table~\ref{tab:atoms-qubits} for both problem sizes are isometric to the findings in Section~\ref{sec:app-pf-re}, including the numerical values of the fitted-line coefficients related to runtime, logical cycles and the number of $T$ states.
-The significant influence brought by deeper data loading modules for the 5-point problem is parallel shifts on longer runtime, more logical cycles, more $T$ states, and more strict requirements on logical qubit error rate and $T$ state error rate.
+Most of the observations from Figures~\ref{fig:rert-atoms} and~\ref{fig:redetail-atoms} and Table~\ref{tab:atoms-qubits} for both problem sizes are analogous to the findings in Section~\ref{sec:app-pf-re}, including the numerical values of the fitted-line coefficients related to runtime, logical cycles, and the number of $T$ states.
+The~significant influence brought by deeper data-loading modules for the five-point problem is parallel shifts on longer runtime, more logical cycles, more $T$ states, and~more strict requirements on the logical qubit error rate and $T$ state error rate.
 More data-loading qubits do not affect the growth speed of the logical cycle and the number of $ T $ states.
 Due to the limitation of computational time in Azure Quantum cloud service, we cannot collect more data points to understand this correlation better.
-However, from a theoretical perspective, this is expected because the QPE costs of HHL circuits are the same with the same $n_c$ in the power flow and heat transfer problems.
+However, from~a theoretical perspective, this is expected because the QPE costs of HHL circuits are the same with the same $n_c$ in the power flow and heat transfer~problems.